Make the dig command more efficient with scripts!

 The bulk acquisition script introduced here is merely a tool that checks the items listed in records.txt in order.
 Therefore, while it is convenient, please be aware of the following two points!

-For example, if you only list "A/MX" in records.txt, TXT records will not be displayed even if they are set for the target domain.
+For example, if you only list "A/MX" in records.txt, even if a TXT record is set for the target domain, it will not be displayed.

-Due to the structure of DNS, it is difficult to obtain a complete "list of configured records" from the server side.
+Due to the nature of DNS, it's difficult to obtain a complete "list of configured records" from the server side.

-Therefore, this method is not intended to "obtain all settings when you do not know what is registered," but rather to check multiple pre-specified records more quickly and accurately than manually.
+Therefore, this method is not intended to "obtain all settings from a state where you don't know what's registered," but rather to check a predetermined number of records faster and more accurately than manually.

 Conclusion